jeannadark/purrwhite.github.io/_posts/2022-02-13-anomaly-detection-in-financial-data-using-isolation-forest.md

 ```
 An anomalous bitcoin
 Makes you wish that you could join
-The city of clever fools,
+The city of clever fools
 Where a smarter person rules.
 ```